 Laura nods.
 And to see where the leaks are coming from, no doubt.
 “You’re here about my gardening column, then.”

-He chuckles.
+He smiles.
 “You must think me a very dangerous man, Mrs. Verres.”

 “What makes you say that?” she asks after a moment, trying not to let her wariness show.